Maximum number of points on intersection of a cubic surface and a non-degenerate Hermitian surface: Cubic surfaces

 \section{Cubic surfaces}

-For future use, we derive some results on cubic surfaces defined over $\Fqt$ containing a line $\ell$.
-We may assume after a linear change of coordinates, if necessary, that $\ell = V(x_2, x_3).$ We divide the results into two subsections, depending on whether the characteristic of the field $\Fqt$ is odd or even.
+For future use, we derive some results on cubic surfaces $X \subset \mathbb{P}^3$ defined over a field $\mathbb{F}$ and containing a skew pair of lines $\ell$ and $m$.
+In later sections, we will apply these results for the field $\mathbb{F}=\Fqt.$ We may assume after a linear change of coordinates, if necessary, that $\ell = V(x_2, x_3)$ and $m=V(x_0,x_1).$ Such a cubic surface is the zero set of a homogeneous polynomial of the form